tardate/LittleArduinoProjects/README.md

-# 300 Little Electronics and Arduino Projects
+# 301 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [BoldportClub/TheMatrix](./BoldportClub/TheMatrix) - Building The Matrix (Boldport Club project #11) is an I²C-controlled 24x5 LED matrix display, powered by an AMS AS1130 LED driver.
+> Latest addition:sparkles: [DHT11/Basics](./playground/DHT11/Basics) - Test basic temperature and humidity readings with the DHT11 sensor.

 Just my collection of electronics projects, many involving an Arduino in one way or another.